Christian Campbell (cornerback): Saskatchewan Roughriders

-Campbell signed with the Saskatchewan Roughriders of the CFL on March 20, 2020.
+Campbell signed with the Saskatchewan Roughriders of the Canadian Football League (CFL) on March 20, 2020.
 After the CFL canceled the 2020 season due to the COVID-19 pandemic, Campbell chose to opt-out of his contract with the Roughriders on August 28, 2020.
 He opted back in to his contract on January 20, 2021.
+He dressed for five games and recorded eight tackles at boundary cornerback and field-side halfback.

 Tampa Bay Bandits

-Campbell was selected with first pick of the tenth round of the 2022 USFL Draft by the Tampa Bay Bandits.
+Campbell was selected by the Tampa Bay Bandits of the United States Football League (USFL) with the first pick of the tenth round of the 2022 USFL draft.
 He was transferred to the team's inactive roster on May 6, 2022, with a thigh injury.
 He was moved back to the active roster on May 11.
 He was moved back to the inactive roster on May 20 with the thigh injury.

+Memphis Showboats

-Campbell and all other Tampa Bay Bandits players were all transferred to the Memphis Showboats after it was announced that the Bandits were taking a hiatus and that the Showboats were joining the league.
+On December 1, 2022, Campbell and all other Bandits players were all transferred to the Memphis Showboats after it was announced that the Bandits were taking a hiatus and that the Showboats were joining the league.
 On January 11, 2023, Campbell was released by the Showboats.

+Edmonton Elks

+On May 18, 2023, it was announced that Campbell was returning to the CFL, this time joining the Edmonton Elks.
+On June 2, 2023, Campbell was released by the Elks.